cartwheelweb/packaginator-pypackage/dev-notes.rst

 downloads would not count github downloads, and so really mean pypi downloads and so maybe belong on the pypi specific model?

+need to remove downloads, and hidden off of main package version, and wrap usage in pypackage views etc.